 Rome is a large, sprawling city but the area covered in this itinerary is relatively compact.

-For this 3 days in Rome suggestions, you will find yourself mostly walking: depending on where you stay, you may find yourself only needing to catch a bus on the second day and possibly the metro for the last recommended stop on the Aventine.
+With this 3 days in Rome itinerary, you will find yourself mostly walking: depending on where you stay, you may find yourself only needing to catch a bus on the second day and possibly the metro for the last recommended stop on the Aventine.

 Rome in 3 days itinerary: day 1